rgbpokka/tp/docs/UserGuide.md

 Parameters:
 * `PASSPORT_NUMBER`: Should only contain alphanumeric characters.
   * The passport number specified by you must match the guest passport's number exactly to be filtered.
-Passport numbers are case-sensitive.
+Passport numbers are case-insensitive.
   * E.g. a guest with a `PASSPORT_NUMBER` of `SE1239182` will not be shown in your **GUI** if you run the command `filterguest pn/SE123`
-* `NAME`: Should only contain alphabetical characters
+* `NAME`: No constraints on name used.
   * The name specified by you simply needs to match the guest's name partially to be filtered.
 Names are case-insensitive.
   * E.g. a guest with a `NAME` of `Jeremy Tan` will be shown in the **GUI** if you run the command `filterguest n/jeremy` or `filterguest n/remy`
     * However, running the command `filterguest n/tan jeremy` will not filter the guest.